 Every year, I usually make the same resolutions… change my exercise routine, eat better (because I’m not perfect and fall of the keto wagon around the holidays), more self care activities, and take steps to be more productive (last year I bought a planner and now I’m addicted!).
 Simple & basic; but also doable.

 This year I decided to be real with myself.
 HA!… not as easy as I thought.
 So I gave myself some time to think about it.
 That’s one reason that I’m posting about this so late.
-The other reason was because I didn’t want to commit.
-I’m basically dragging myself kicking & screaming in to 2019.
+The other reason was that I didn’t want to commit.
+I’m basically dragging myself kicking & screaming into 2019.

 Some of you are probably saying, “oh, it must be because you’re a mom”.
 Yes, I have been doing this new mom thing over & over for 24 years.
 However, even when all my kids have reached the sleeping through the night and able to pee or slay their imaginary dragon on their own phase, there I was laying in bed trying to get comfortable enough to go back to sleep for the hundredth time.

 Why Sleep Should be a Self Care Goal

 I recently read an eye-opening article in The New Yorker called Why We Sleep, and Why We Often Can’t.
 It talked about our contemporary attitude toward sleep and that we are often pleased with our ability to “make it work” though our foggy thinking & fatigue; as if it’s a badge of honor.
 And so, our society just doesn’t value the need for rest.
 Believe me, I value my rest and definitely don’t have a sleep deprivation badge on my girl scout vest.
 Though after reading about Arianna Huffington’s dedicated nightly sleep ritual, I was left thinking about how I should be more intentional about making sleep part of my self-care routine.
 In doing so, I might just be able to train myself to sleep better by incorporating specific goals that nurture & respect my body’s need for restorative rest.